Bulgaria

 • Tour of the Pazardzhik Regional Museum of History

-• Tour of the ancient town of Plovdiv (the Ancient City of Philippopolis) including the Archaeological Museum, Old Town Quarter and major Roman monuments
+• Tour of Plovdiv (the Ancient City of Philippopolis), including the Archaeological Museum, Old Town Quarter and major Roman monuments

 • Lectures will take place at Hotel Primavera and at the site

-• Workshops will take place at the site
+• Workshops will take place at the archaeological base at the site

 • Field instructions and training will take place at the site